Mike Perry (fighter): 2021

 Mike Perry faced Daniel Rodriguez on April 10, 2021, at UFC on ABC 2.
 He lost the bout via unanimous decision.

 Bare-knuckle boxing

 On October 26, 2021, it was announced that Mike Perry signed a contract with Bare Knuckle Fighting Championship (BKFC) after his UFC contract expired.

 On November 27, 2021, Perry faced boxer Michael Seals in a boxing vs MMA card promoted by Triller that featured other UFC veterans, with fighters wearing MMA gloves instead of traditional boxing gloves.
 Perry won the fight via split decision.

-Perry made his BKFC debut against Julian Lane at Bare Knuckle Fighting Championship: Knucklemania 2 on February 19, 2022.
+Perry made his Middleweight debut against Julian Lane at Bare Knuckle Fighting Championship: Knucklemania 2 on February 19, 2022.
 After knocking down Lane in round one, Perry won the fight via unanimous decision.
+This fight earned him the Fight of the Night award.

-Perry faced Bellator MMA veteran Michael Page on August 20, 2022 in the main event at Bare Knuckle Fighting Championship 27: London.
+Perry faced Bellator MMA veteran Michael Page on August 20, 2022, in the main event at Bare Knuckle Fighting Championship 27: London.
 After the first five rounds went to a split draw, Perry won the sixth round to win the fight via majority decision.

+Perry faced former UFC Middleweight Champion Luke Rockhold on April 29, 2023, in the main event at Bare Knuckle Fighting Championship 41: Colorado and won by technical knockout when Rockhold retired during the bout.

+Perry faced former UFC Lightweight Champion Eddie Alvarez for the symbolic "King of Violence" championship on December 2, 2023, at BKFC 56.
+He won by TKO due to corner stoppage after the second round.

+Perry faced former BKFC Middleweight Champion Thiago Alves in the main event of BKFC Knucklemania IV in Los Angeles on April 27, 2024.
+He won by knockout in the first round.

+Perry faced Jeremy Stephens at BKFC 82 on October 4, 2025, in Newark, NJ.
+After six knockdowns, Perry successfully defended his King of Violence Championship with a win by technical knockout in the fifth round.
+This fight earned him another Fight of the Night award.